Philip38-hub/real-time-forum/README.md

 ## Features
 - **User Authentication**: Secure access with user login and registration.
-  - **Registration**: Users can register by providing a unique email, username, and password.
+  - **Registration**: Users can register by providing a unique email, nickname, and password.
 Passwords are encrypted before storage.
   - **Login**: Users can log in to access the forum.
 Sessions are managed using cookies with an expiration date.
   - **Session Management**: Each user can have only one active session at a time.